tra38/Paranoia_Super_Mission_Generator/README.md

 3. ```ruby main.rb```

 You will receive a prompt to "name" your mission.
 That name will serve as a seed that will be used to generate the mission in question (which will be formatted using Markdown).
-You can reuse the same seed to get the same mission.
-(If you don't actually care about replicating the same mission again, you can just randomly smash on the keyboard.)

 The generated mission also includes a URL to a website hosted on [https://itty.bitty.site/](https://itty.bitty.site/edit).
 You can view, edit, and share the (online) mission.